ikuhamada/state-hands-on/CMD/CMD40/Beginner/index.rst

 Finite temperature molecular dynamics
 -------------------------------------
-In this example, we are going to perform a finite temperature molecular dynamics simulation.
+In this example, we are going to perform a finite temperature molecular dynamics (MD) simulation.

 * Input file ``nfinp_nhc``

 .. code:: bash

   #
-  # Ethylene molecule in a box: geometry optimization with the GDIIS method
+  # Ethylene molecule in a box: finite temperature molecular dynamics
   #
   WF_OPT  DAV
   ION_DYN FTMD